-How Upper Body Strength Exercises Improve Your Running
+How Upper Body Exercises Improve Your Running Performance

 Usually, runners don’t spend much time thinking about the size of their biceps.
 And why should they?
 In the end, it’s their legs that count.
-So runners don’t need to work out their upper body, right?
+So upper body exercises for runners aren’t relevant?

-But when you look at the men and women athletes in the 100m final at the Olympics, things appear quite different.
+Look at the athletes in the 100m final at the Olympics, and you get a different story.
 It almost seems as if the bigger your arms, the faster you can run.

 So you might be wondering…